HaoWuLab-Bioinformatics/MomicPred/README.md

 ## Usage
 Perform the following steps in each folder named after the dataset:
-First, you should extract features of data, you can run the script to extract smoothed bin contact probabilit (SBCP), small intra-domain contact probability (SICP), and smoothed small intra-domain contact probability (SSICP) features as follows:
+First, you should extract features of data, you can run the script to extract random TAD-like contact probability (RLDCP) feature set and high expression gene (HEG) feature set  as follows:
-`python ./generate_features/generate_feature_sicp.py`
-`python ./generate_features/generate_feature_ssicp.py`
+`python ./hic_feature/extract_hic_features.py`
-`python ./generate_features/generate_feature_sbcp.py`
+`python ./rna_feature/extract_TopGene.py`
-Then run the script as follows to compile and run CTPredictor:
+Then run the script as follows to compile and run MomicPred:
-`python ./model/final_sicp_ssicp_sbcp.py`
+`python best_para.py`